sourceability/portal/README.md

  */
 class MySpell implements Spell
 ```
-A spell is defined by its Input/Output types TInput and TOutput.
+A spell is defined by its Input/Output types `TInput` and `TOutput`.
 So for example, a spell that accepts a number and returns an array of string, would use `Spell<int, string<string>>`.

 ### `getSchema`